Buffalo Mill – Union County, South Carolina

 Buffalo Mill was one of many textile mills built in South Carolina during the early to mid-1900s.
 Construction on the mill began in 1900, and the two seven-story towers (pictured here) were built in 1901.
 The mill complex is part of the Buffalo Mill Historic District in the city of Buffalo, located in Union County.

 Other buildings in the historic mill district include a power house, an ice factory, a company store, and a bank and drug store.
-All of the buildings are listed in the National Historic Register.

 The engineering firm belonging to W.B.
 Smith Whaley designed the buildings and many other textile plants across the state.
 While the mill is slowly being demolished, the office, built in 1902 and pictured below, has been restored.
 The historic mill district in Buffalo is probably the best remaining example of a South Carolina mill town.
 Bricks from the mill were sold to help with reconstruction efforts in the Gulf Coast after Hurricane Katrina struck the area in 2005.